DoNOF/DoNOFsw/README.md

 The &INPRUN and &NOFINP namelists specify the input and output, and the fundamental job options.

+The online manual is available through the link https://donof.readthedocs.io/

 You can contact us by e-mail to DoNOFsw@gmail.com